 In addition, under the proceedings, the Russian party insisted that the relations between the parties should be governed by the rules of international investment law, which is unique in itself for the international practice,” commented Ivan Smirnov, Managing Partner at Egorov Puginsky Afanasiev & Partners’ St. Petersburg office.

-The project team included Managing Partner Ivan Smirnov, Senior Associate Evgeny Gurchenko, Associates Ays Lidzhanova and Alexander Miloserdov.
+The project team included Managing Partner of the St. Petersburg office Ivan Smirnov, Senior Associate Evgeny Gurchenko, Associates Ays Lidzhanova and Alexander Miloserdov.